Comparing Analytics and AdWords conversion metrics

 In depth: Accounting for the differences between AdWords and Analytics tracking

 If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction, you'll notice data differences for the following reasons:

 1. Attribution differences

-AdWords will attribute a conversion to the last AdWords click.
+By default, AdWords attributes conversions to the last AdWords click.
 (You can also change to other attribution models.)
 On the other hand, for all reports except the Multi-Channel Funnels reports, Analytics uses a last click attribution model across all channels (excluding direct).
 For example, let’s say a user clicks on a creative from your AdWords account, then returns the next day via a Google organic search result and reaches your Goal page or triggers a Transaction.
 Analytics will attribute the Goal or Transaction to google/organic.
-AdWords will attribute the conversion to the AdWords campaign.
+By default, AdWords will attribute the conversion to the AdWords campaign.

 2. Date of Transaction

 AdWords reports conversions against the date/time of the click that led to the successful action, not against the date of the successful action itself.
 This allows you to match the value generated to the right advertising cost.
 For example, let’s say a user makes a purchase on July 20th, but clicked on the creative three days earlier, on July 17th.
 In AdWords, the conversion would be attributed to July 17th, the day of the click.
 Conversely, in Analytics, the conversion is attributed to July 20th, the day the conversion actually occurred.

 3. Reporting freshness

 In Analytics you can configure Goals or use Ecommerce Transactions to count conversions.
 Goals can be defined as a Pageview, Event, or interaction such as Time on Site.
 Each Goal in Analytics can only be counted once per session.